 Brain Injury Recovery Starts in the Hospital

 A traumatic brain injury requires immediate medical care in order to stabilize the survivor and minimize the progression of secondary damage.
-The emergency team at the hospital will run tests to diagnose the individual and provide swift treatments for TBI if necessary.
+The emergency team at the hospital will run diagnostic tests and provide swift treatments for TBI if necessary.

 Initial treatment depends on the location and severity of the brain injury.
 For example, in moderate to severe cases, surgery may be required to relieve pressure on the brain.
-In other instances, steroids may be used to reduce swelling in the brain for TBIs like diffuse axonal injuries (the most severe type of TBI).
-For milder TBIs, like concussions, medication may be prescribed to help alleviate some of the symptoms such as headaches or nausea.
+In other instances, steroids may be used to reduce swelling in the brain, although there is conflicting evidence on the effectiveness of this.
+For milder TBIs, also called concussions, medication may be prescribed to help alleviate some of the symptoms such as headaches or nausea.

 After stabilization, survivors begin progressing through the brain injury recovery stages.
 For example, some survivors remain in a coma, a deep state of unconsciousness.
 After regaining awareness, or if the individual did not fall into a coma, survivors may transition into a minimally conscious state.